 Whole-wheat pasta holds up better than its refined counterpart after spending a night in the refrigerator, so it makes for an ideal next-day lunch option.

-Combine fresh spring vegetables with protein-rich white beans over a bed of greens for this ultra-healthy veggie bowl.
-During other times of the year, substitute your favorite seasonal vegetables in, such as sweet potatoes during the fall or cucumbers in the summer.
+Combine fresh spring vegetables with protein-rich white beans over a bed of greens for this veggie bowl.
+During other times of the year, substitute your favorite seasonal vegetables, such as sweet potatoes during the fall or cucumbers in the summer.

 Breakfast: Oatmeal Smoothie

 If you're on the go in the morning, smoothies make for an easy breakfast that you can take with you.
-To keep this oatmeal smoothie recipe budget-friendly, use almond milk or cow's milk instead of hemp milk.
-While it might change the nutritional profile slightly, the smoothie will still keep you satisfied through lunch.
+To keep this oatmeal smoothie recipe budget-friendly, use almond milk or regular dairy milk instead of hemp milk — while it might change the nutritional profile slightly, the smoothie will still keep you satisfied through lunch.

-Sometimes you need a bit of convenience food to make it through the week — but instead of ordering delivery, pick up a family-sized macaroni and cheese from the freezer section of the grocery store (just remember to check labels to compare products and choose those that are lowest in sodium and fat).
-To make it healthier, add baby spinach — or, if you still have Swiss chard, collard greens or kale from earlier in the week, use up the last of that instead.
-Now it's a vitamin-rich mac and cheese and greens recipe.
+Sometimes you need a bit of convenience food to make it through the week — instead of ordering delivery, pick up a family-sized macaroni and cheese from the freezer section of the grocery store (just remember to check labels to compare products and choose those that are lowest in sodium and fat).

 Dinner: Simple Turkey Burgers